ymcgillicuddy/HR-Analytics/README.md

 This project takes an HR analytics dataset from Kaggle and seeks to predict attrition amongst high-performing employees.
 The following steps are undertaken in the Jupyter Notebook:

 - exploring/cleansing the data
-- using SelectKBest to establish the best features numerical/categorical features and fitting those to GradientBoostingRegressor to establish the best model approach/parameters for predicting attrition.
+- using SelectKBest to establish the best number of numerical/categorical features
+- Fitting a Stacked Regressor consisting of a Random Forest and a Gradient Booster to establish the best model for predicting attrition.

 ## Components
 - HR_Analytics csv data file